w3c/testharness.js/docs/api.md

 pause of 4000ms before calling the callback.
 This makes it less likely to produce unstable results in slow configurations.

+Note that timeouts generally need to be a few seconds long in order to produce stable results in all test environments.

 For single-page tests, `step_timeout` is also available as a global function.